tdwg/website/conferences/2026/index.md

 ### Wednesday excursions

-Excursions and bioblitz activities are planned in collaboration with Visit Oslo and Visit Hadeland.
+Excursions and bioblitz activities are planned in collaboration with Visit Oslo and Discover Hadeland.

 **Full day excursions (outside Oslo)**